 Berth Meaning: Beds on a Cruise Ship or in a Cruise Cabin

-During the booking phase of a cruise, you may encounter the term as it refers to beds.
-Most cruise lines now simply refer to all beds as beds, but upper bunks that pull down from the wall are sometimes still called berths or Pullman beds.
+During the booking phase of a cruise, though, you may encounter the term as it refers to beds.
+Most cruise lines now refer to all beds as simply "beds," but upper bunks that pull down from the wall are sometimes still called berths or Pullman beds.